Pride was and will always be a PROTEST

 At Amnesty International, we recognize that Pride is more than just a celebration – it is a powerful symbol of resilience, defiance and solidarity in the face of discrimination and injustice.
 Since its inception, Pride has been intertwined with protest – a loud and colorful assertion of the rights and dignity of 2SLGBTQIA+ individuals in Canada and around the globe.

 Our struggles are interconnected and solidarity across movements strengthens our collective impact.
-This Pride month, learn about your right to expression, existence and thriving without fear or prejudice, and take part in actions that help ‘Protect the Protest’.
+Learn about your right to expression, existence and thriving without fear or prejudice, and take part in actions that help ‘Protect the Protest’.
+SIGN UP today!

 Protect the Protest